From BR Bullpen

 He became a free agent after the 2006 season and signed with the New York Mets for 2007.
 He split the season between the AA Binghamton Mets, for whom he played 114 games, and the AAA New Orleans Zephyrs (14 games).
 His combined batting line was .297/.420/.460 with 28 doubles, 11 homers and 52 RBIs in 128 games with third base being his primary position.
 This good performance should have earned him a major league shot, but instead he became a free agent again and signed with the Seattle Mariners.
 2008 was again spent in the minors, as a shortstop with the West Tenn Diamond Jaxx of the AA Southern League.
 He hit .223 in 109 games, although his OBP was a solid .351 in spite of his low batting average.
 He returned to the Mets organization in 2009, but missed a good part of the year with an injury.
 At Binghamton, he hit .240 in 54 games, but his average was .063 in a rehabilitation assignment with the GCL Mets and he went 0 for 4 in two games with the AAA Buffalo Bisons.
 It was his last season in organized baseball.

-He retired with the distinction of being the first player in the modern era (post-1901) to make his debut in the postseason (Raul Mondesi became the second in 2015.) and the only one to have played the postseason but never in the regular season (Mondesi has not either, but he is still an active player).
+He retired with the distinction of being the first player in the modern era (post-1901) to make his debut in the postseason (Raul Mondesi became the second in 2015.) and the only one to have played the postseason but never in the regular season.

 Primary Sources: 2003-2006 Baseball Almanac